adamierymenko/JSBigNumHexer/README.md

 [The actual code is not by me.
 Go here for the original.
 I just modernized it.](http://danvk.org/hex2dec.html).

 Public domain as far as I know.

+If you really want serious JavaScript bignum action, try [other libraries like this.](https://github.com/jtobey/javascript-bignum)